Marijuana Addiction In Canada

 In Nova Scotia during the year 2003, over 14 percent of the population stated that they had used marijuana at least once in their lives.
 Among those, over 43 percent developed marijuana addiction and use it regularly.
-In the province of Alberta, there were 48.7 percent of the population that had tried marijuana.
-Within those, there were over 18 percent that had developed marijuana addiction.
+In the province of Alberta, there was 48.7 percent of the population that had tried marijuana.
+Within those, there was over 18 percent that had developed marijuana addiction.

 Where can I find a Marijuana Addiction Treatment?

 There are several places where you can find help for marijuana addiction in Canada.
 There are different settings such as residential drug rehab, outpatient drug rehab, etc. Is a detox needed?
 One of our counselors can do an assessment and give you the best option for marijuana treatment for you or someone you love.
 Let us help you.

 It is believed that cannabis drug use—particularly if heavy and regular—may be related to a condition known as a drug-induced psychosis, or "cannabis psychosis."
 This can last up to a few days or more.
 The episodes are frequently characterized by hallucinations, delusions, memory loss and confusion.